In the event that you need a file restored and you have no local backup, you may be able to use Google’s cache as an alternative.

-- Search Google for site:yourdomain.com.
-Be sure to replace yourdomain.com with your domain name and do not insert any spaces between site: and yourdomain.com.
+- Search Google for site:example.com.
+Be sure to replace example.com with your domain name and do not insert any spaces between site: and example.com.

-- You will see a listing of all pages that Google has crawled that are in yourdomain.com.
+- You will see a listing of all pages that Google has crawled that are in example.com.
 Click theCached link next to the page you need to restore.

 - At the top of the page, Google will display a message similar to: